SOFT TISSUE INJURIES

 • Depending on the location of a tear within the associated muscle rehabilitation time frames can vary.

-Overuse Injury: Injuries that typically develop over time without a specific mechanism or incident.
+OVERUSE INJURY: Injuries that typically develop over time without a specific mechanism or incident.

-Acute injury: injuries that occur from a known or sometimes unknown incident with signs and symptoms tending to develop rapidly
+ACUTE INJURY: injuries that occur from a known or sometimes unknown incident with signs and symptoms tending to develop rapidly

-Overuse injury: Often diagnosed as a tendinopathy and can be further broken down into stages:
+OVERUSE INJURY: Often diagnosed as a tendinopathy and can be further broken down into stages:

-• Stage 1 Reactive Tendinopathy: occurs after an acute overload through a tendon over a short period of time.
+Occurs after an acute overload through a tendon over a short period of time.
 This stage can present with pain towards the end of an initial exercise.
 It can lead to a thickening through the tendon, and patients frequently describe the tendon as feeling ‘tight’.
 As it is caused by an acute spike in load, if caught early, this stage can be reversed rather quickly if the athlete rests for a short period of time and focuses on releasing the corresponding muscle.

-• Stage 2 Dysrepair: Associated with greater matrix breakdown inside the tendon, with tendon cells becoming more prominent and some ingrowth of blood vessels and nerves.
+Associated with greater matrix breakdown inside the tendon, with tendon cells becoming more prominent and some ingrowth of blood vessels and nerves.
 This occurs with more ongoing overload through the tendon, and tends to be more irritable and pain from exercise can come on earlier.
 Depending on contributing factors can take longer to recover from.

-• Stage 3 Degenerative Tendinopathy: This is the ‘end-stage’ for tendon overuse injuries, with cell death occurring in the tendon.
+This is the ‘end-stage’ for tendon overuse injuries, with cell death occurring in the tendon.
 These tendons are highly painful and difficult to exercise with.
 It typically occurs in an older population but also can affect younger people or elite athletes with long term tendon overload.
 At this stage, the tendons are at a high risk of rupture.

 *CLICK HERE FOR MORE INFO ON ACHILLES TENDON INJURIES

-Depending on your soft tissue injury (muscle vs tendon) and presentation, physiotherapy intervention may vary:
+Depending on your soft tissue injury (muscle vs tendon) and presentation, physiotherapy intervention may vary

 • Detailed assessment of your current injury